 Can You Take An Audi To A Regular Mechanic?

-Mechanics are can do kind of people we have to be, we meet immovable objects all day every day.
+Mechanics are the can-do kinds of people we have to be, we meet immovable objects all day every day.
 Most mechanics are capable of working on your Audi, but there’s plenty of reasons why you shouldn’t.

 A specialist will have: